| STEM Station Updates | BOISE IEEE PEIS Chapter | Active Learning @ Lunch

 Eligibility and Limitations: GRDS candidates must be United States citizens, nationals, or permanent residents of the United States.
 The graduate student must be starting in the spring 2012 semester or thefall 2012 semester.
 Only one new Ph.D. student for GRDS may be supported under each research awardwith an exception for Engineering Research Centers or other center-type awards.
 In those cases, thecenter PI may request up to two students per award, but the students must be located on two differentcampuses.

-Additional Resources: The complete Dear Colleague Letter is available at
+Additional Resources: View the complete Dear Colleague Letter.

 Idaho NASA EPSCoR program requests aerospace and space science research pre-proposals for the NASA EPSCoR program.
 Pre-proposals will be used to determine those proposals that will be fully developed in response to the call for proposals expected to be released by NASA in January, 2012.
 Institutions eligible for this pre-proposal call include Boise State University, Idaho State University, Northwest Nazarene University, and the University of Idaho.